-The wage profile shifts downward and tilts upward in provinces with less developed financial markets.
+The wage profile shifts counter clockwise in provinces with less developed financial markets.
 This is consistent with the view that firms circumvent credit market constraints by borrowing implicitly from their workers (back-loading compensation).
-Economically, the values of $\gamma$ and $\delta$ using the selection-adjusted estimates imply that the wage of a worker that begins tenure matched with a firm facing a local market that has an index of financial backwardness 50% above the median value in 1997 (roughly 100 basis points) is 17.8% lower than that of an otherwise equal worker in the median local market for financial development; but it grows at a rate that is 0.32 percent faster for each month of tenure (3.9% a year).
-Thus, by itself, heterogeneity in access to finance across firms is sufficient to generate significant cross sectional heterogeneity in observed wages paid by (otherwise) similar firms to (otherwise) similar workers.
-This helps address the wage heterogeneity puzzle documented by, among others, Krueger & Summers (1988), Abowd & Kramarz (2000) and Van den Berg (1999).
+Economically, the values of γ and δ using the selection-adjusted estimates imply that the wage of a worker that begins tenure matched with a firm facing a local market that has an index of financial backwardness 50 percent above the median value in 1997 is ~ 18 percent lower than that of an otherwise equal worker in the median local market for financial development; but it grows at a rate that is 0.33 percent faster for each month of tenure (~4 percent a year).
+Thus, by itself, heterogeneity in access to finance across firms is sufficient to generate significant cross-sectional heterogeneity in observed wages paid by (otherwise) similar firms to (otherwise) similar workers.
+This helps address the wage heterogeneity puzzle documented by, among others, Krueger and Summers (1988), Abowd and Kramarz (2000), and Van den Berg (1999).

 Of course, since the main effect of credit market imperfections is to twist the wage profile, this same worker will receive a higher wage at the end of his tenure.
 Hence, there exists a value of tenure at which the wage in a financially developed market equals that in a financially depressed market (where profiles cross).
-Using (1), this value, which we denote $T^$ , is equal to $\delta/\gamma$ , i.e., about 54 months using our estimates in the second column of Tables 5 and 6.
-Hence, during the first 4.5 years of tenure the worker is typically lending to the firm before being repaid.
+Using equation (1), this value, which we denote as T^ , is equal to $-\delta/\gamma$, i.e., ~55 months using our estimates in the third column of Table 3.
+Hence, during the first 4.5 years of tenure, the worker is typically lending to the firm before being paid back.